 |Our smaller pedals (blueSky, Brigadier, Deco, DIG, El Capistan, Flint, Lex, Ola, and Orbit) require a maximum of 9V DC and a minimum of 250mA current.||Our larger pedals (BigSky, Mobius, and TimeLine) require a maximum of 9V DC and a minimum of 300mA current.||Our OB.1 compressor/boost pedal is all analog, so it has a much lower power requirement of 9V DC, and <20mA current.
 OB.1 can be powered by a 9V battery.|

 We ship all of our pedals (except for OB.1) with a 9V DC power supply that provides 660mA of current with a 2.1mm center-negative barrel connector.
 OB.1 ships with a 9V battery.
 We recommend using our included power supply, as they should always power up your Strymon pedals without issue.

 If you are using a third party power supply, please make sure that it provides a maximum of 9V, provides more than the minimum required current (mA), and has a 2.1mm center-negative connection.

 We do realize that many players build boards that warrant the use of centralized power.
-In addition to our Ojai high-current DC power supply, there are several other supplies on the market that will work.
+In addition to our Ojai and Zuma high-current DC power supplies, there are several other supplies on the market that will work.
 The Voodoo Labs Pedal Power Digital, 4×4, and Mondo can each power at least 4 of our pedals with 9V isolated outlets providing sufficient current.

 The Voodoo Labs Pedal Power 2+ can be used to power 2 of our smaller pedals (from outputs 5 and 6 only), but you would need to get their current doubler cable to power our larger pedals such as TimeLine, Mobius, and BigSky.

 Important note: Many third party power supplies have settings that can send more than 9V to your Strymon pedal.
 Ensure that you are familiar with the settings on your power supply to avoid damaging any pedals.
 For instance, the Voodoo Lab Pedal Power 2+ has series of dip switches on the back.
 Always ensure they are set to the NORMAL position when used with any Strymon pedal.